-Kaytiln C. Registered Nurse - ADN Class of 2019 Employed at UNC Souhteastern - Emergency Services
+Kaytiln C. Registered Nurse - ADN Class of 2019First Job - UNC Southeastern - Emergency Services

 Message Received July 2020 (One Year Later)

 Hey Dr. Meekins, it's Kaytlin!
 Hope you are well!
 I got a new number a while back.
 Just wanted to let you know, almost 1 year to me becoming an RN I had my first ROSC on a cardiac arrest that was my patient and managed them on 7 drips, 4 of them being critical drips.
 Thriving (kind of ha-ha) in the ED!
 I think of y'all all the time!